 In the meantime, traditional brick and mortar companies are investing their resources in creating an online presences and offering instantly downloadable copies, as they are making every effort to maintain their force in the choral repertoire market.

-As a result, I find myself ordering the overwhelming majority of my music from brick and mortar publishers; I believe their quality and consistency of music has improved over the years, and they at least provide a limited catalog that allows better search-ability by specified parameters.
 While I do believe there is more appropriate and artistic music available through online-only publishing, I don’t have the time to sift through hundreds of pieces that don’t fit my ensemble in order to find the diamonds in the rough.
 I don’t have time to click on endless composers that I’ve never heard of before in hopes of finding one that may have a piece that could suit my ensemble.

 For high school choral directors who are looking for accessible, yet artistic high school choral repertoire, I hope you will take a look at my online sheet music store.